SwedbankPay/swedbank-pay-magento2-core/readme.md

 ## About

-**IMPORTANT**: This extension is at an early stage and not yet used in production.
-We do not offer support for this version, but will release supported versions in the future.
-Feel free to play around, but for full functionality and support, please wait for the supported, stable release.
+**UNSUPPORTED**: This library is at an early stage of development and is not supported as of yet by Swedbank Pay.
+It is provided as a convenience to speed up your development, so please feel free to play around.
+However, if you need support, please wait for a future, stable release.

-This repository contains the code for the core component of the [Swedbank Pay Magento 2 Checkout plugin][checkout-magento2].
+This repository contains the code for the core component of [Swedbank Pay Magento 2 Checkout][checkout-magento2] and [Swedbank Pay Magento 2 Payments][payments-magento2].

 ## Installation